cypher4859/python-petstore-1/README.md

 - Learn how to make a console app wait for certain input before exiting a loop.

 ## Instructions
 1. Clone this repo.
-Ensure that you have a blank `main.py`.
+Ensure that you have a `main.py` that contains an empty `main()`.
 1. Add the entrypoint for running your `main.py` by adding the following to the bottom of the file:
     ```py
     if __name__ == "__main__":
         main()
     ```
 1. Add a class to your project called `Product`.
-You can add it directly into the `main.py` file if you want to.
+You can add it directly into the `main.py` file if you want to; remember it needs to be outside of `main()`.
 This class will be what's called a _base_ class or a _parent_ class.
 This will be the most basic class that all product classes will inherit from.
 Ref: [Python docs on classes](https://docs.python.org/3/tutorial/classes.html#a-first-look-at-classes)
 1. Add a constructor to your `Product` class by creating a method inside called `__init__` by doing: `def __init__(self):`.
     * Note: Remember that `self` must be the first parameter for your constructor.
+This allows the single instance to reference it's own variables and methods, i.e. "When one cat meows, not all cats meow."
 1. Add the following parameters to your `__init__()` constructor:
    - name - Type `str`
    - price - Type `float`